www.onebee.com

 In general, I don't really freak out about celebrities.
 There's not a lot of dignity in getting all crazy about meeting someone who's been on TV.
 They're no more special than any one else – they just have a high-profile job.
 However, just like anyone, I'm fully ensconced in our celebrity culture.
 There are celebrities I'm in love with (Zooey Deschanel, Natalie Portman, Kristin Gore), celebrities I idolize (Steven Spielberg, David Letterman, Steve Martin), and celebrities I detest (Julianne Moore, Steven Gross, Julianne Moore).
 I don't know these people at all, but I feel like I know them because I see them on TV or read about them – because they're celebrities.
 It's akin to those soap opera addicts who think the actors are the characters whom they portray and then go about assaulting them in public.

-If I'm going to talk to a celebrity, I strongly believe in talking to them the same way I talk to little children: the same way I'd talk to anyone else.
+If I'm going to talk to a celebrity, I strongly believe in talking to them the same way I talk to little children – which is to say: the same way I'd talk to anyone else.
 I feel like the experience should be as pleasant for both of us as it can possibly be, and as far as interactions with strangers go, I'm pretty sure that most of theirs involve maniacal squealing, so I just try to present a more staid alternative.
 I suppose on some level, I'm hoping the celebrity will like me more if they see that I can treat them like a normal person.
 But the point is, I try to conduct myself with some decorum, and I don't think there's anything wrong with that.
 I also live by a hard rule: never babble something to a celebrity that you know they hear every day from every stranger who approaches them.
 "You're great!"
 "I loved you in x movie or y sitcom!"
 Whatever.
 If that's all I can think of to say, then I'll just keep my mouth shut and maybe smile at them if our eyes meet.
 Do I owe it to them to reduce the number of people gushing the same comment into their face by one?
 No, not really.
 But for whatever reason, it's important to me.
 Maybe I'm hoping I'll stand out. ("Hey, this guy's different!
 He really has something to say.
 I should invite him to live in my guest house.")
 Maybe I'm just trying to break the monotony.
 Anyway.

 Here, I've collected a handful of my favorite celebrity encounters.
 (It's interesting, although I don't know what it means, that despite nearly a decade in LA my two favorites occurred well outside its borders.)